 Above all else, guard your heart, for everything you do flows from it.Proverbs 4:23

 Visualizing positive emotion deconstructs the fear that keeps us from taking action.
 It also create a deep-seated association between positive emotion and the outcome we want to materialize.
 Our mind often resists our goals (recall the book analogy above) due to negative emotions associated with their achievement.
 For example, if I want to build a business, get fit in the gym, or find a life partner, it is certain there will be obstacles.
 The more positive and less negative emotion my brain attaches to these obstacles, the more energy and drive it will give me toward the objective.
 And sometimes the objective is not in the achieving of a material goal but in becoming a certain type of person.
 Positive emotion is the key both to doing and to being.
-The brain will only let you be happy and confident once it has been trained to view your world through a lens of positive emotion.
+The brain will only let you be happy and confident once it has been trained to interpret stimuli from the world in a positive manner.

 Successful visualization consists of two elements: an image in the mind and positive emotion.
 It is positive emotion that gives life to the image without which the image is powerless.
 This explains why a microphone may be a source of inspiration for some while an object of dread for others.
 The gym, the library, and the office all have in common that how we think about them is programmed by emotion.
 I can visualize myself in the gym, but if the feeling isn’t right my brain will call bullsh*t.

-The next time you visualize, don’t just imagine the image you want to see.
-Imagine experiencing the emotion that makes that image desirable in the first place.
-And remember, as your emotions flow, so too will the rest of your life.
+The next time you visualize, don’t just fixate on the image you want to see.
+Fixate on the emotional experience that makes that image desirable in the first place.